brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 18 bht.md

 # Ephesians 3:18 Commentary Help Text

 ## BHT:
-Believers are urged to be deeply rooted and firmly established in love.
-This entails having a comprehensive grasp of the vastness of Christ's love, which extends to all of humanity.
-It also involves recognizing the deep wisdom of this love, imbued with divine mystery that surpasses human understanding.
-Furthermore, this love reaches heights that cannot be overcome by any adversary.
-By being firmly rooted in the love of Christ, believers are equipped to stand firm and experience the fullness of God's love and grace.
+The purpose of being rooted and grounded in love is so that believers, along with all the saints, may have a broader understanding of the vast dimensions of Christ's love.
+It is a love that extends across the world, embracing all people, and possesses a depth that cannot be fully comprehended by any creature.
+Furthermore, its height cannot be reached by any enemy.
+It is in this love that we find our firm foundation and deep-rooted faith.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: